- Women in Leadership Event – “Inspiring and Motivating” – by Sarah Edwards

 by Sarah Edwards, Global VP Customer Solutions.

 I found attending a Women in Leadership conference both inspiring and motivating.
-This annual event, which was organised by our investor company Accel-KKR, was inspiring because it was an opportunity to meet with and to hear from some truly impressive women.
-And it was motivating because it was also an opportunity to think about the work that is still to be done in terms of bringing women into senior roles.
+This annual event, which was organized by our investor company Accel-KKR, was inspiring because it was an opportunity to meet with and to hear from some truly impressive women.
+And it was motivated because it was also an opportunity to think about the work that is still to be done in terms of bringing women into senior roles.

 Women attended from all over the world, representing the family of tech companies in which AKKR invest, including SugarCRM, ClickDimensions, IntegiChain, iSolved, Oildex, Sageworks, Kerridge and many others.
 Despite the multi-national nature of the group, the cultural fit of the individuals really came through and it was a great opportunity to network and to discuss ideas and challenges.

 The point was well-made that organizations with more diverse teams tend to be more successful and more resilient ( a point that Jacqueline de Rojas also addresses here in a Kimble-sponsored podcast).
 We listened to presentations and attended workshops around some of the issues that many companies in the tech sector face when it comes to promoting equality.

 There are some areas, such as my own, Customer Solutions, and Finance – our CFO Annika Robinson also attended the conference – in which women are better represented.
 At Kimble, these departments are both at 50% or above female.
 But others, such as product engineering and Sales, still tend to be more male-dominated.